ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S23/slides.md

 ### Flexible and Static Overhead Budgets:

-For the sake of a simple example assume a firm with the following attributes:
+For the sake of a simple example assume that the Toronto Engine Plant exists and has the following attributes:

 |                         | Forecast     |
 |-------------------------|--------------|